movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 backreferences, block-group `used`, device `bytes_used`, and superblock `bytes_used` are transaction deltas materialized through delayed references.

-Delayed references combine repeated add/drop operations for the same extent.
+Delayed metadata references now combine signed add/drop operations with the same extent, parent, owning root, and level identity.
 They are essential both for performance and to avoid recursively changing the extent tree while COWing another tree.
-Handle skinny metadata and the active backreference format explicitly; do not infer them only from item size.
+The queue does not yet alter extent items.
+Its materializer must handle skinny metadata and the active backreference format explicitly rather than infer them only from item size.

+A replaced metadata block is not immediately passed to `btrfs_space_pin()`.
+It may still be referenced by a snapshot or shared tree.
+Delayed-reference materialization must first apply the drop to the on-disk reference count and pin the extent only if that count becomes zero.
+Until that exists, a transaction containing delayed refs cannot successfully finalize.

 ## B-tree mutation

 Build mutation below vnode operations.
-Required primitives include:
+The first two primitives are now in
+place:

 * Search with a transaction handle and a write-locked path.
 * COW every block in the path which is not owned by this transaction.